turris-cz/user-docs/docs/hw/omnia/omnia.md

 ## Network interfaces

 Turris Omnia has three physical Ethernet ports.
-One of them (_eth1_) is dedicated as WAN and connected directly to WAN port.
+One of them (_eth2_) is dedicated as WAN and connected directly to WAN port.
 That can be either metallic or SFP.
 If you plug in SFP module, the metallic port will get disconnected.
 If you unplug the module, metallic port will be functional again.
 In Turris OS 3.X this can be done at runtime, on newer version changing the configuration requires reboot.

+!!! warning
+    In Turris OS 3.X the names of the _eth1_ and _eth2_ interfaces were reversed.
+So in Turris OS 3.X, _eth1_ was the one connected to WAN.
+We had to rename them in Turris OS 4 due to fixes in vanilla kernel.

 The remaining two ports are connected to a fully manageable switch as shown on the picture bellow.